Confidential Services Include:

 The Spring 2021 group will take place on Fridays from Noon-1:30pm on Zoom, due to campus closures.

 Where do I go to attend the group?

 For the Spring 2021 Quarter, this group will be held virtually, on Zoom.

 How can I join?
 Do I need to register?

 The Empowerment Support Group group is open, which means you can attend sessions consecutively or come when your schedule allows.
 You can come on the days that that work for you, even if you have never been before.
+Because the group is being held virtually, you will need a link in order to join the meeting.
+We ask that you please email Cortni (Cortni.Alexander@csusb.edu) in order to be sent the link, prior to the start of the support group.
 If you have questions, we encourage you to call and talk with us, but no other registration is required.
-909-273-7872 Marina.Rodriguez2@csusb.edu
+Office: 909-537-7354 Email: Cortni.Alexander@csusb.edu

 Do I have to come to group every week?
 Can I start group halfway through the quarter?